Cannabis in Washington (state): Legalization

 In spite of federal prohibition, public support in the state for marijuana reform continued to grow.
 In 2003, Seattle passed an initiative making adult marijuana possession the lowest priority of law enforcement agencies in the city.
 Tacoma passed a similar initiative in 2011.
 A 2010 poll by the University of Washington found that 52% of Washington voters supported removing criminal and civil penalties for marijuana possession.

 In early 2010, the Washington House of Representatives considered two bills regarding cannabis.
 One would have allowed cannabis sales in state liquor stores, and the other would have decriminalized possession of forty grams or less.
 Both bills died in committee.
 Cannabis activists responded by filing Initiative 1068, which would have removed all state-level criminal and civil penalties for cannabis use or possession by adults over the age of 18.
 Despite an endorsement by the Washington State Democratic Party, the campaign received little fundraising and failed to gather enough signatures to secure a spot on the ballot.

-The following year, a separate group of activists filed Initiative 502, which would have legalized the use of cannabis for adults over the age of 21.
-The bill also allowed the Washington State Liquor Control Board to regulate and tax cannabis production and sales, and set new limits on blood THC (tetrahydrocannabinol) levels for driving under the influence.
+The following year, a separate group of activists filed Initiative 502, which proposed to legalize the use of cannabis for adults over the age of 21.
+The bill would also allow the Washington State Liquor Control Board to regulate and tax cannabis production and sales, and set new limits on blood THC (tetrahydrocannabinol) levels for driving under the influence.
 In December 2011, the initiative received enough signatures to be sent to the state legislature.
 In April 2012, when the legislature adjourned without acting, the initiative advanced to the 2012 general ballot.

 Early supporters of the measure included Seattle's The Stranger and Spokane's The Spokesman-Review.
 I-502 was also endorsed by the Washington State Democratic Party, the mayor and entire city council of Seattle, and the sheriff of King County.
 National support came from the National Organization for the Reform of Marijuana Laws (NORML), the NAACP, Law Enforcement Action Partnership (LEAP) and the American Civil Liberties Union (ACLU).